The way you get to a place can almost be as much fun as what you do when you get there.

 The island is like a self-contained bubble of pure pleasure, with more vineyards per hectare than is, frankly, decent.

-Relax, after all that sipping and supping, with a beach walk or a drift through the local shops which remind you of the ‘alternative lifestyle’ culture for which Waiheke is renowned.
-Indeed, that tie-dyed headband suits you, sir.
-No, madam, macramé really is making a comeback.
+Relax, after all that sipping and supping, with a beach walk or a drift through the local shops which are a testament to the recent gentrification of the island, most boasting bespoke, beachy homewares.

-And when you get your active hat on again, swim, windsurf or take a good stomp amongst the boulders and the Second World War bunkers on the eastern end of this little slice of island paradise or the Whakanewha Regional Park.
+And when you get your active hat on again, swim, windsurf or take a good stomp amongst the boulders and the Second World War gun emplacements at Stonybatter on the eastern end of this little slice of island paradise or at the Whakanewha Regional Park.